 The appointment with the customer went so far great

 I got off to a good start, because we had finally talked on the phone about our shared passion for football.
 The presentation was perfect and the customer was enthusiastic about our possibilities to implement his individual wishes.

-I just wanted to say goodbye, so the customer was surprised when he asked if he could make a reference visit to a company in his industry.
-Usually not a problem , but unfortunately I hadn’t thought about preparing for this case.
-Luckily, it didn’t matter.
-Nor that I didn’t have an internet reception on site.
-With just a few clicks in the field service app (Read more about the CRM app) I quickly had a reference customer from the area ready.
-We then agreed that I would take care of an early visit.
+I was just about to say goodbye when the customer surprised me by asking if he could possibly make a reference visit to a company in his industry.
+Usually no problem – but unfortunately I had not thought to prepare for this case.
+Fortunately, it didn’t matter.
+Nor that I had no Internet reception on site.
+With just a few clicks in the field service app (read more about the CRM app), I quickly had a reference customer from the area ready.
+We then agreed that I would see about scheduling a visit soon.

-- Anytime 360° view of all customer data
+- 360° view of all customer data at all times

 - Create emails & store them in CRM